Weekday Gospel Reflection

 Where is Jesus when we need him the most?
 And, when he does arrive, why does he take us by surprise?
 We ask those questions maybe, just maybe, because our hearts have so calcified that we don't like to step out of our comfort zones.

-The gospel began when Jesus sent his disciples ahead, so he could spent intimate time with his Father (represented by prayer on the mountain).
-Without the Master, they sailed across the lake, but were suddenly caught up in fierce wind storm (such storms were not unusual on the Sea of Galilee).
+The gospel began when Jesus sent his disciples ahead, so he could spend intimate time with his Father (represented by prayer on the mountain).
+Without the Master, they sailed across the lake, but were suddenly caught up in a fierce wind storm (such storms were not unusual on the Sea of Galilee).
 And, without the Master, they feared for their lives.
 Then, Jesus arrived, walking on water, calling out to them, "Cheer up!
 I AM."
 Like the name God gave himself to Moses, Christ identified himself as divine, not as pure being like the philosophers, but as "I AM (fill-in the blank)."
 I AM the one saving you.
-I AM the one to leads you.
+I AM the one who leads you.
 I AM the one who cares for you.
 I AM...

 Is our faith journey like that of the disciples in Mark's gospel?
 Do we call out when Jesus seems distant, but fail to see his miracles when he is close?